 In a gaming laptop, laptop manufacturers have to deal with the worst of both worlds.
 You have the same high-powered components that you would find in powerful gaming desktops without the space.
 This means they have to spend more time and money innovating cooling solutions or installing more high-tech components that emit less heat.
 Both of these solutions result in a rise in the cost of the unit.

-To provide gaming laptops with a strong enough cooling system, manufacturers will need to install high-end fans and heat syncs into their gaming laptops.
+To keep gaming laptops cool enough, manufacturers will need to install high-end fans and heat syncs into their gaming laptops.
 This makes gaming laptops more expensive to cool than a normal laptop due to the cost of installing these systems during the manufacturing process.

 Most regular laptops come with a standard-issue keyboard.
 These keyboards are good enough for the average joe who will be using them to type emails or scroll on Facebook.
 They are cheap to manufacture and cost little in terms of innovation.